johnsuico/rename-powershell-script/README.md

-# rename-powershell-script
+# Rename Powershell Script
-A powershell script for windows that renames files.
-The script will find the first underscore(_) in the file name and replace it with a hypen(-).
-This script will only apply to specific file types, determined by the filter method in the script.
+A powershell script that will take the first occurance of a certain character and replace it with another.

+## What the script does
+* Renames files in current directory
+* Only renames files of a certain file type
+  ** Can be changed by changing the script
+  ** Remove
+  ``
+  -Filter "*.std*"
+  ``
+  In order to change all file types
+  ** .std can be changed into any other file extension